-Any and all discussion, assignments, and exams in this class MUST be submitted by the designated deadline (see course calendar below) unless you and I have discussed otherwise.
+Any and all discussions, assignments, and or other assessments in this class MUST be submitted by the designated deadline (see course calendar below) unless you and I have discussed otherwise.
 If you do not have an approved absence, you will receive a zero on that assignment.
 Please note that computer emergencies (e.g., hard drive crashed, etc.) are NOT considered an excuse.
 You should always have an alternative means of accessing or submitting electronic information and course work.
 If you have an emergency (e.g., illness, death in the family, etc.), please contact me no later than 36 hours after the missed deadline to make new arrangements.